hiddenmarten/helm-chart-base/README.md

 # Agreements:
  - no lists of dictionaries are allowed in helm chart, helm lists flow breaks the merge flow in chart inheritance
- - loose coupling, dependencies between resources made only via default names
-   - e.g., if a developer wants to rename Service, they have to update the service reference name in Ingress and ServiceMonitor